-No doubt, our source of extra tricks will come from Clubs as they are almost all equals bar the A. We have five top tricks so need four Club tricks to total nine.
+No doubt, our source of extra tricks will come from Clubs as they are almost all equals bar the ♣A. We have five top tricks so need four Club tricks to total nine.
 We can see, therefore, that if we set up Clubs for four tricks we will make our contract: four Clubs, three Hearts and two Spades.

-To avoid having the Clubs stranded on the table with no access to them we must preserve the A in dummy, to be used later as a sort of stepping stone.
+To avoid having the Clubs stranded on the table with no access to them we must preserve the ♠K in dummy, to be used later as a sort of stepping stone.

-This proves to be an important play because after winning the $\bigstar K$ and leading out the $\bigstar J$, the opponents do their hardest to upset our plans - they allow the $\bigstar J$ to win.
+This proves to be an important play because, after winning the ΔA and leading out the ΔJ , the opponents do their hardest to upset our plans - they allow the ΔJ to win.

-We next lead out the \bigstar 10 but here's where we need to be careful.
-Since the awkward opponents might duck another round of Clubs we must remember to overtake the \bigstar 10 with one of dummy's honours.
-We can afford to do this because the \bigstar 9 8 solidify the suit.
+We next lead the ♣10 but here's where we need to be careful.
+Since the awkward opponents might duck another round of Clubs we must remember to overtake the ♣10 with one of dummy's honors.
+We can afford to do this because the ♣9 8 solidify the suit.

 If we didn't overtake the second Club in dummy we'd be stuck in the closed hand, unable to play another round of Clubs.
-Dummy only has one means of access (the A) and we cannot afford to waste it.
+Dummy only has one means of access (the •K) and we cannot afford to waste it.

-We need to persist with the Club attack until West finally chooses to part with his A (on the third round of the suit as it happens).
-After that it's plain sailing as we win the Spade return, cash the remaining Clubs and run for home with our top Hearts.
+We need to persist with the Club attack until

+West finally parts with his ♣A (on the third round of the suit as it happens).
+After that it's plain sailing as we win the Spade return, cash the remaining Clubs and "hit and run" with our top Hearts.

-We happily claim our contract with two Spades, three Hearts and four Club tricks.
+We happily claim our contract with the ♠A K, the ♥A K Q and four Club tricks.

-VB#7 Y1 General Hands ACOL Contract: 3N By: South
+VB#7 Y1 General Hands SA Contract: 3N By: South

 Date: 24/03/2016 Board #: 2

 Dealer: East Vulnerable: None

 Play this hand online!